DanielTakeshi/cloth_simulation/README.md

 Questions to consider and possible TODOs:

-- Gravity constant seems very arbitrary, not sure how accurate it has to be for physics modeling?
+- Gravity constant seems very arbitrary, not sure how accurate it has to be for physics modeling if we're using the z coordinate?
 - Why not diagonal constraints?
 I thought that would cause a collapse?
+Update: it does, if you only pin one side, it makes the cloth collapse!
+Will need to add diagonal constraints.
 - What's with vx, vy, vz?
 Seems like that contains the acceleration term needed for Verlet integration?
+(Update: looks like it's a naming error, it's clearly acceleration.)
-- Support action moving in 3D, with pulling upwards, then somewhere else.
-Will we be able to do folds?
-Visualizing might be a challenge ...
-Try a side view in addition to current view?
+- How can we support actions like grasping and pulling?
+How can we adapt the tension code so that it correctly lifts the points and then pulls, so we have overlap?
-- Why update with delta 0.016?
+- Better 3D viewer?

 ## Files, Scripts, and Directories: